raspiblitz/raspiblitz/README.md

 ### MINIMAL SD Card Image (Experienced Users - SSH)

 This is the sd card image for RaspiBlitz users that are already more experienced and want to use just a limited set of features of the RaspiBlitz.
 This image has just the bare minimum of features pre-installed - LCD & HDMI output is off by default.
 Setup, Update or Recovery needs to be done thru SSH login - API & WebUI are later available but are not preinstalled/activated by default.
-The RaspiBlitz will download & compile just the tools that are in your ´raspiblitz.conf´ - this will take longer but as a tradeoff this RaspiBlitz then just runs with a reduced set of dependencies and so a minimalized attack vector and better performance.
-Its for the serious & experineced node runners.
+The RaspiBlitz will download & compile just the tools that are in your ´raspiblitz.conf´ - this will take longer but as a trade-off this RaspiBlitz then just runs with a reduced set of dependencies and so a minimalized attack vector and better performance.
+Its for the serious & experienced node runners.

 <!-- *WARNING: THIS IS STILL A RELEASE CANDIDATE VERSION</br>
 JUST USE FOR TESTING, HIGHER RISK OF LOSING FUNDS!* -->